anshudatascience/dsi_projects/Project_2/README.md

 # Project 2 - Ames Housing Data and Kaggle Challenge

+## 1. Problem Statement:

+The  objective is to predict the sales price of a home using Ames Housing Dataset.Based on state data, a model will be created to estimate the final housing Sale Price.
+There is an opportunity to use data science modeling techniques to prepare regression modelling.

-## 1. Executive Summary:
+## 2. Executive Summary:
 Using the Ames Housing Dataset that is available on Kaggle, we want to identify which features are the best predictors of housing price and create a regression model that will help us make predictions with the best root mean square value.
 The Kaggle challenge offers a train.csv for us to to train our model with, and a test.csv which we will clean and fit the model onto, in order to make our predictions.
 A csv of the predictions is ultimately uploaded to the Kaggle challenge for scoring.
 The model will be tuned closely to the Ames Housing dataset, and we might be able to use our findings from the process to understand what are some key predictors we can use in predicting prices for houses in the United States.
 However, given that this data set has some features that are very specific to Ames, Iowa (e.g. neighborhood), it will not be perfect fit for other housing data in the U.S. Steps to follow for this projects:

 - Understanding the Data
-- Exploratory Data analysis
+- Exploratory Data analysis - Saleprice
 - Clean the Null values
 - EDA analysis and Feature creation
 - Convert Categorical to numerical data